By Benji Chapman, Co-Deputy Music Editor

 I was marked at the end of the show with an intensely profound gratitude that I still have my family and loved ones in my life.
 For almost the whole gig, my thoughts had been of my family and sister who feel so intrinsic to the music.
 These flashes of tender moments culminated with his song 'Cucurucu'.

 As the song played out, my vision became swirly amid a wash of tears.
-The song lifted me from the venue down the memories which accompany my discovery of Mulvey.
-A visitation of "the vista of my years", the lyrics could not have more perfectly matched the experience.
+The song lifted me from the venue down the memories that accompany my discovery of Mulvey.
+A visitation of 'the vista of my years', the lyrics could not have more perfectly matched the experience.
 Wiping my eyes the tender feeling turned to a smile as I looked to the people around me who were also glassy-eyed.